 - Phase 1: The drug is initially introduced into a small number of healthy volunteers or patients with the target disease or condition who are initially exposed to a single dose and then multiple doses of the drug candidate.
 The primary purpose of these clinical trials is to assess the metabolism, pharmacologic action, side effect tolerability and safety of the drug. - Phase 2: The drug is administered to a limited patient population with the specified disease or condition to determine dose tolerance and optimal dosage required to produce the desired benefits.
 At the same time, safety and further pharmacokinetic and pharmacodynamic information is collected, as well as identification of possible adverse effects and safety risks and preliminary evaluation of efficacy. - Phase 3: The drug is administered to an expanded number of patients, generally at multiple sites that are geographically dispersed, in well-controlled clinical trials to generate enough data to demonstrate the efficacy of the drug for its intended use, its safety profile, and to establish the overall benefit/risk profile of the drug and provide an adequate basis for drug approval and labeling of the drug product.
 Phase 3 clinical trials may include comparisons with placebo and/or other comparator treatments.

 Post-approval trials, sometimes referred to as Phase 4 clinical trials, may be conducted after initial marketing approval.
 These trials are used to gain additional experience from the treatment of patients in the intended therapeutic indication.
-In certain instances, the FDA may mandate the performance of Phase 4 clinical trials.
+In certain instances, the FDA may mandate the performance of Phase 4 clinical trials as a condition of approval of an NDA.

-Progress reports detailing the results of the clinical trials must be submitted at least annually to the FDA, and more frequently if serious adverse events occur.
-Written IND safety reports must be submitted to the FDA and the investigators for serious and unexpected adverse events or any finding from tests in laboratory animals that suggests a significant risk to human subjects.
+Progress reports detailing the results of the preclinical studies and clinical trials must be submitted at least annually to the FDA, and more frequently if SAEs occur.
+Written IND safety reports must be submitted to the FDA and the investigators for serious and unexpected AEs or any finding from tests in laboratory animals that suggests a significant risk to human subjects.
 The FDA, the IRB, or the clinical trial sponsor may suspend or terminate a clinical trial at any time during the initial 30-day period or while clinical trials are ongoing under the IND, on various grounds, including a finding that the research subjects or patients are being exposed to an unacceptable health risk or that the trial is unlikely to meet its stated objectives.
 The FDA will typically inspect one or more clinical sites to assure compliance with GCP and the integrity of the clinical data submitted.
 Similarly, an IRB can suspend or terminate approval of a clinical trial at its institution, or an institution it represents, if the clinical trial is not being conducted in accordance with the IRB's requirements or if the drug has been associated with unexpected serious harm to patients.
 Additionally, some clinical trials are overseen by an independent group of qualified experts organized by the clinical trial sponsor, known as a data safety monitoring board or committee.
-This group provides authorization for whether or not a trial may move forward at designated check points based on access to certain data from the trial.
+This group may determine whether a trial may move forward at designated check points based on access to certain data from the trial.
 There also are requirements governing the reporting of ongoing clinical trials and completed clinical trials to public registries.
-Information about applicable clinical trials database maintained by the National Institutes of Health.
+Information about applicable clinical trials, including results for clinical trials other than Phase 1 investigations, must be submitted within specific timeframes for publication on the clinical trials database maintained by the